Death toll rises in Iran amid wave of protests

-(CNN)Two people were shot dead in demonstrations in Iran on Sunday evening, bringing the death toll to four in the biggest wave of unrest that the country has seen since 2009.
+"Our great nation has witnessed a number of similar incidents in the past and has comfortably dealt with them.
+This is nothing," Rouhani said in a meeting with Iranian MPs on Monday.
+But he acknowledged that Iranians had legitimate concerns and had the right to make legal protests.

+Iran's state broadcaster said six people were killed in the small western town of Tuyserkan on Sunday, according to Agence France-Presse (AFP).
-The two were killed in the southwestern city of Izeh, the area's local member of parliament, Hedayatollah Khademi, told the semi-official ILNA news agency.

-Khademi said he did not know whether the deadly shots were fired by security officials or protesters, according to the report.
+Also on Sunday, two were shot dead in the southwestern city of Izeh, the area's local member of parliament, Hedayatollah Khademi, told the semi-official ILNA news agency.
+Khademi said he did not know whether the shots were fired by security officials or protesters, according to the report.

-Izeh is located in the oil-rich southern province of Khuzestan, just south of the Lorestan province where two other Iranians were killed in protests on Saturday evening.
+Izeh is in the oil-rich southern province of Khuzestan, just south of the Lorestan province where two other Iranians were killed in protests on Saturday evening.

-The violence continued for a fourth day on Sunday despite President Hassan Rouhani's appeal for calm.
-In a pre-recorded address aired on state TV, Rouhani said that while Iranians had the right to criticize authorities, the government would show no tolerance for those stoking unrest.

-"We are a free nation, and according to the constitution and citizen rights, the people are free to express their criticism and even their protests," Rouhani said.

-"But criticism should not be accompanied with violence or vandalizing public property."
-Rouhani also acknowledged public concerns over the economy and corruption.
+The deputy governor of Lorestan province, Habibollah Khojastehpour, denied that security forces had fired any bullets, blaming "Takfiri" groups and foreign intelligence services for the clashes.

+Another two people were killed Sunday in the city of Dorud after a fire engine was hijacked, the semi-official ISNA news agency reported, citing the local governor.

+In a nod to the concerns fueling the protests, he added: "We have no bigger challenge than unemployment.
+Our economy requires major corrective surgery."

+Rouhani made similar remarks in a pre-recorded appeal for calm aired on state TV Sunday.

-Earlier, state-run media outlet IRIB reported that Iranian officials had temporarily restricted access to social media apps Instagram and Telegram, which have been used by Iranians to share news about the protests.
+Earlier, state-run media outlet IRIB reported that officials had temporarily restricted access to social media apps Instagram and Telegram, which have been used by Iranians to share news about the protests.
+Iran's Minister for Communications and Technology Azari Jahromi denounced the reports as "rumors" in a post on Twitter Monday.

 Social media has helped galvanize tens of thousands participating in the protests -- described as the largest public display of discontent in Iran since the 2009 Green Movement, when people took to the streets to dispute the election of President Mahmoud Ahmadinejad.